xyfir/accownt/README.md

 5. Lastly, you'll need a route somewhere to catch redirections and tokens from Accownt after each successful login.
 You set this already in your config.
 6. Optionally, you can also add a link somewhere that takes _authenticated_ users to Accownt so they can modify their account information, like their password or 2FA.

-## Docker

-Docker support is currently being added.
-You should use the Dockerfiles within the server and web directories to run containers using the .env files.
-See the docker-compose.yml for a (development environment) example.

 # Screenshots

 <img src="https://i.imgur.com/eoN4kg1.png" alt="Login screenshot" height="400px" />